 List Data Type

-The list is a collection of element which is a changeable, indexed, and mutable data type.
-In python, the list allows duplicate values, a list written with a square bracket [ ].
+The list is a collection of elements that a changeable, indexed, and mutable data types.
+In Python, the list allows duplicate values, a list written with a square bracket [ ].

 Example